Adding Items to Zotero

 Clicking the save button will create an item in Zotero with the information that Zotero has identified.
 On many sites, Zotero will also save any PDF accessible from the page or an open-access PDF that can be found for the saved item.

 Some webpages don't provide any information that Zotero can recognize.
 On these pages, the save button will show a gray webpage icon.
 If you click the save button on these pages, Zotero will import the page as a “Web Page” item with a title, URL, and access date.
 See Saving Webpages below.

 If you are viewing a PDF file in your browser, the save button will show a PDF icon.
-Clicking this button will import the PDF file alone into your library and then automatically attempt to retrieve information about it it.
-While this will often produce good results, it is usually better to use the Zotero Connector save button when visiting the publication's catalog entry or abstract page.
+Clicking this button will import the PDF file alone into your library and then automatically attempt to retrieve information about it.
+While this will often produce good results, it is usually better to use the save button described above from the publication's abstract page or catalog entry.

 Saving to a Specific Collection or Library

-After you click the save button, a dialog will appear indicating which Zotero collection the saved item will go into.
+After you click the save button, a popup will appear indicating which Zotero collection the item is being saved to.
 If you want to save the item to a different collection or library, you can change the selection there, as well as enter tags to assign to the new item.

 Data Quality and Choosing a Translator